elastic/mermaid/docs/syntax/flowchart.md

 The layout of the diagram is done with the renderer.
 The default renderer is dagre.

-Starting with Mermaid version 9.4, you can use an alternate renderer named elk.
-The elk renderer is better for larger and/or more complex diagrams.

-The _elk_ renderer is an experimental feature.
-You can change the renderer to elk by adding this directive:

-    %%{init: {"flowchart": {"defaultRenderer": "elk"}} }%%

-> **Note**
-> Note that the site needs to use mermaid version 9.4+ for this to work and have this featured enabled in the lazy-loading configuration.

 ### Width

 It is possible to adjust the width of the rendered flowchart.